DimitarMilushev/local_bands_client/README.md

 - flutter run ~ Runs the app on the attached device (Browser by default)

 - dart run build_runner watch ~ Generates the riverpod and freezed files
-- dart run build_runner watch -delete-conflicting-outputs ~ Generates the riverpod and freezed files wthout duplicates/conflicting files
+- dart run build_runner watch --delete-conflicting-outputs ~ Generates the riverpod and freezed files wthout duplicates/conflicting files

 # Architecture